 Gretta Cohn is a development executive and podcast producer, with a decade of experience creating strong story-driven shows that start conversations.
 Her work has been heard on public radio stations around the country, and through millions of podcast downloads worldwide.

 She was Executive Producer and head of new show development at Earwolf and Midroll Media (one of Fast Company's "Most Innovative" Companies, 2016), where she developed and launched numerous podcasts, including: award-winning iTunes #1 show Beautiful Stories from Anonymous People, popular recap show Bitch Sesh and iTunes ‘Best of’ picks Katie Couric and The Black List Table Reads.
 She also helped re-launch critically acclaimed parenting show The Longest Shortest Time.

 Previously, she was a producer for the well-loved Freakonomics Radio podcast and WNYC’s music show Soundcheck, where she created the Tough Critics video series.
 Her radio documentaries and feature stories have aired on public radio programs including Studio 360, The Story, Word of Mouth and Re:Sound.

-She teaches radio/podcast production to graduate students in the Cultural Reporting and Criticism program at NYU.
+She has taught radio/podcast production to graduate students in the Cultural Reporting and Criticism program at NYU.
 She's also a cellist and a former member of the band Cursive.

 Gabrielle is an audio producer, writer, and editor.
 She’s worked as a producer on Food52’s Burnt Toast, Pineapple Street Media’s Women of the Hour, Jonathan Hirsch’s ARRVLS, and as a production intern at The Moth.
 Previously, she wrote for the New York Daily News’ transportation column with Gridlock Sam.